The road back

 their waving arms stuck through the bars.
 I recognized his innocent, mischievous smile among them… he was very young, very little…I smiled at him.

-“This boy – I pointed at him in the picture – is a good boy, not an impertinent, bad boy like this one here!” – laughing, I pointed at him.
+is a good boy, not an impertinent, bad boy like this one here!” – laughing, I pointed at him.

 Alvin’s face darkened.